thomasmcg77/EasyGrow/README.md

 # EasyGrow

-EasyGrow is a fake e-commerce website designed to feel like [Amazon](https://www.amazon.com/)
+EasyGrow is a fake e-commerce website designed to feel like [Amazon](https://www.amazon.com/).
+It allows you to create an account, place and remove items in your cart, and use [Stripe](https://stripe.com/) to purchase the products (repeatedly press 424242... until the payment details are filled).

 Check it out [here](https://easygrow-3e160.web.app/)!